 A high-protein Cottage Cheese Breakfast Bowl is just what you need to take on those busy mornings.
 It’s made with layers of cottage cheese, Greek yogurt, fresh berries, and any toppings you like.
 Cottage cheese breakfast bowls take 5 minutes to put together, they’re incredibly versatile, and perfect for meal prep!

-The one I’m making today is with fresh berries, chia seeds, almonds, and peanut butter.
+The cottage cheese recipe that I’m making today is with fresh berries, chia seeds, almonds, and peanut butter.
 It’s really similar to a yogurt parfait, with the addition of cottage cheese and a few more toppings.

 This makes the breakfast bowl higher in protein and adds lots of textures to keep it interesting.